elegantchaos/CatalystSparkleExample/README.md

 This example includes another plugin: TestServer.

-What this does when its run is make a copy of the application, increase its bundle version to 2, re-signs it, and zips it up.
+What this does when its run is make a copy of the application, increase its bundle version to 2, re-sign it, and zips it up.
 It then serves this zip in an appcast, on `http://localhost:1337/appcast.xml`.

 The main application is set up to look at this appcast for its updates.
 This allows us to test the Sparkle mechanism without needing external servers.